Blurbs

 reconciling his physical appearance—with his fair skin—with his internalized belief that

-he is Black, a belief shaped by his father’s identity and his own personal experiences."
+he is Black, a belief antithetical to his father’s identity ..."

 "Racial conflict in American literature often centers on external struggles, but